arogozhnikov/arogozhnikov.github.io/_posts/2020-02-01-93-percent-of-readers.markdown

 Suppose you simply want reliable face recognition system, and don't care about money and speed.

 Sounds simple.
-Independent benchmark says the system of your choice has accuracy of 99.9%.
+Independent benchmark says the system of your choice has an accuracy of 99.9%.
 Impressive, right?
 Wait.

 - what does 'accuracy' mean?
 Is it verification (e.g. of device owner) or recognition (finding correct person in the database)?
 - if second, how many people are there in the database?
 100?
 1'000?
 1'000'000?